tpaknok/Beta-diversity/README.md

 # Notes

 If factors are ordered, the function will convert them into numeric variables before the regression.
 The order will follow how the factors were ordered originally.
 For both ordinal and nominal variables, in the formula simply set pair_dist~Factor1+Factor2+Factor3....etc.
-Note that no splines were added for all factors.
+Note that no splines can be added for all factors.

-You can also add continuous variable (e.g. pair_dist~Factor1 + s(Cont.var, k=3).
+You can also add continuous variable (e.g. pair_dist~Factor1 + s(Cont.var, k=3)).

 The users are recommended to read the documentation of gam and gamm in mgcv.